Compassionate, confidential mental health therapy

 Jade also has a deep passion for understanding how the brain and body respond to trauma, weaving neuroscience into her work to demystify the mind’s survival mechanisms.
 Jade’s ability to explain the biological underpinnings of trauma empowers her clients to better understand themselves, fostering self-compassion and resilience.

-Leah, MSW
+Leah, LMSW

 Hope